Grant Blair: Career

 As a senior, Blair was even better for Harvard.
 He set numerous career records for the program as well as several single-season highs.
 Most have since been surpassed but his name still appears all of Harvard's record book.
 Blair led the team to a first-place finish, their first since 1975, and though the team was upset in the conference semifinal, they did receive an at-large bid to the 1986 NCAA Tournament.
 Harvard and Blair were dominant through their first three games, charging into their second NCAA title game with their eye on the crown.
-The game began well for Harvard and the Crimson had a lead after each of the first two periods, but Michigan State would not go away and the Spartans' powerful offense began wearing down the Crimson D. MSU scored three goals in the third, the last with under 3 minutes to play, and Harvard could not fins the equalizer before time ran out.
+The game began well for Harvard and the Crimson had a lead after each of the first two periods, but Michigan State would not go away and the Spartans' powerful offense began wearing down the Crimson D. MSU scored three goals in the third, the last with under 3 minutes to play, and Harvard could not finish the equalizer before time ran out.
 Despite being named an All-American, Blair could not lift Harvard to an elusive championship and left the program as the all-time winningest goaltender, a position he still holds as of 2021.

 After graduating, Blair played two seasons of professional hockey in the IHL before hanging up his pads in 1988.